How to Use Bollinger Bands® in Forex and Stock Trading

 Bollinger Bands are really good in trend following.
 Please follow the numbers in the below image. #1 shows a good reversal signal (I will talk about the Bollinger Bands reversal signals later in this article).
 If I wanted to take a long position I would wait for more confirmation which is the #2 candle.
 I would go long at the close of #2 candle.

 It starts going up again (#6) and the next candles are all closed above the Bollinger Middle Band.
 Fibonacci can be a big help here.
-As you see at #7 and when it wants to break above the 100.0% level, it shows a bearish reaction but the next candle is closed above the Bollinger Middle Band and the next candle break up the 100.0% level (#8).
-We should expect that it breaks above the 161.80% level because it is a strong trend and as you see it can even reach the 261.80% level (#9) and break above it (#11).
+As you see at #7 and when it wants to break above the 100.0% level, it shows a bearish reaction, but the next candle is closed above the Bollinger Middle Band and the next candle breaks above the 100.0% level (#8).
+We should expect it to break above the 161.80% level, because it is a strong trend and as you see it can even reach the 261.80% level (#9) and break above it (#11).

 2. Reversal Trading:

-As you see the candlestick #1 which is a bearish candlestick is formed completely out of the Bollinger Lower Band and the next candlestick (#2) which is a bullish candlestick has covered the body and upper shadow and also most of the lower shadow of candlestick #1.
+As you see the candlestick #1 which is a bearish candlestick is formed completely out of the Bollinger Lower Band, and the next candlestick (#2) which is a bullish candlestick has covered the body and upper shadow and also most of the lower shadow of candlestick #1.
 These two candlesticks form a signal which is called Piercing Line.
 A Piercing Line which breaks out of the Bollinger Band is much much stronger.
-A Piercing Line is called Dark Cloud Cover when it happens at the top of a pick.
-I strongly recommend you to learn the candlestick signals.
+A Piercing Line is called Dark Cloud Cover when it forms at the top of a bull market.
+I strongly recommend you to learn the candlestick signals:

 Here is some more reversal signals:

 We can always see some false signals.
-True signals are easier to catch because they are strong and obvious.
-A good trader is someone who can distinguish and avoid the false signals.
+True signals are easier to catch, because they are strong and obvious.
+A good trader is someone who can distinguish and avoid the false signals: Strong Trade Setups Gauge

 There are false range breakouts and also false reversal signals.
-Those who like to trade reversals will be encountered with more false signals because a trend can be continued for a long time and it is not easy to say when a reversal happens.
-If you like to avoid being trapped by false reversal signals just ignore the very first two reversal signala when there is a strong trend.
-Of course if you really wait for a big and strong breakout and you don’t rush to take a position when you see a weak and partial breakout you will have less number of false reversal.
-For example some traders take a short position when they see the below signal but as you see this is not a strong signal in comparison to the signals I showed above:
+Those who like to trade reversals will be encountered with more false signals because a trend can be continued for a long time, and it is not easy to say when a reversal occurs.
+If you like to avoid being trapped by false reversal signals just ignore the very first two reversal signals when there is a strong trend.
+Of course if you really wait for a big and strong breakout and you don’t rush to take a position when you see a weak and partial breakout, you will have less number of false reversal.
+For example some traders take a short position when they see the below signal, but as you see this is not a strong signal in comparison to the signals I showed you above:

-1. The uptrend is a strong uptrend and this signal is the very first reversal signal.
+1. The uptrend is a strong, and this signal is the very first reversal signal.
 What do I mean by strong uptrend?
 Look at the uptrend slope.
 It is a sharp slope that is going up strongly.
 There is no sign of exhaustion in it yet.
-A trend should show the exhaustion signals to tell us that reversal is close.
+A trend has to show the exhaustion signals to tell us that reversal is close.